Skip to main content

 Outcome metering

-Track what agents accomplished — tasks completed, meetings booked, issues resolved — alongside what they consumed.
-Initial outcome.service.ts scaffolding exists; productized outcome-billing flows are Phase 2 per VISION.md §6.
+Track what agents accomplished — tasks completed, meetings booked, issues resolved — alongside what they consumed, with idempotency-key deduplication and a completion lifecycle.
+Shipped: API /api/v1/outcomes/* + SDK client.outcomes.

 Phase 3 (roadmap)